Léonard Van Rompaey

 Private Governance for Responsible and Trustworthy Artificial Intelligence

-Trust in artificial intelligence (AI), among other new emerging technologies, is a key factor of public acceptance and uptake of the technology.
+This industrial postdoctoral project explores how trust in artificial intelligence (AI), among other new emerging technologies, is a key factor of public acceptance and uptake of the technology.
 It will be crucial to commercial success of AI producers, and to the development of the tech industry, at both national and European levels.
 For those reasons, it is also geopolitically vital as the AI technology race rages across the continents.
 At other levels, AI also disrupts our legal systems, and generates loopholes in our liability regimes (including product liability).
 Unclear or unfair liability regimes risk severely affecting trust.
 There could be a way to use the precepts of Trustworthy AI to secure those liability regimes, while simultaneously fostering trust at other levels.
-Governments might helpfully look to encouraging and controlling private governance, which would be more efficient at finding the specific frameworks of implementation required to foster trustworthy AI for clearer liability in each industrial sector.
+The AI act regulation project by the EU Commission goes in that direction by encouraging and framing private governance, which will be more efficient at finding the specific frameworks of implementation required to foster trustworthy AI for clearer liability in each industrial sector.

 PhD thesis: Discretionary Robots – Conceptual Legal Challenges for the Regulation of Machine Behaviour